 For dishwasher detergent, I’ve found Better Life dishwasher gel to be the best, because unlike more popular brands of “natural” detergent, it doesn’t include dodgy synthetic cleaning agents, fragrances, or preservatives.

-I don’t normally use a fabric softener, but when I do, I’ll break out The Laundress fabric conditioner, which has a slightly musky and spicy scent.
+I don’t normally use a fabric softener, but when I do, I’ll break out The Laundress fabric conditioner.

 For cleaning my bathroom, I use my own special antiseptic solution: 1 tablespoon of Dr. Bronner’s liquid castile soap; 1 tablespoon of baking soda; 3 drops of tea tree oil; and water.
 I just combine the three ingredients in spray bottle and shake it vigorously.
 It’s then ready to go!